You can join this striking ship on her sailing adventures around the West Country coast and to the Isles of Scilly for a hand’s on active holiday.

 Johanna Lucretia was built in 1945 at the Rhoose shipyard in Ghent, Belgium as a fishing vessel, although she was never used for this purpose and laid as a completed hull and deck for several years before being sold in 1952.
 She was then converted and completed in 1954 for recreational use by her new owner and sailed Dutch waters from her home port of Enkhuizen in the Netherlands.

 In 2001 she changed ownership and for reasons unknown lay abandoned in Gloucester Docks.
-In 2008 she was arrested by British Waterways for non payment of licenses and mooring dues.
-Many professional sailors coverted her and contemplated buying her, including us at Classic Sailing.
-The new owner Rodger beat us to it as soon as she was available for sale.
-He carried out a major overhaul and operated her commercially as a charter boat for ten years, sailing mostly in European waters and cruising around the Cornish coast during the summer.
-She participated in several Tall Ships races, winning overall on two separate years.
-She was sold to her current owners last month August 2018 so she has a busy winter of sea trials and refit for her new roles.
+In 2008 she was arrested by British Waterways for non-payment of licenses and mooring dues.
+Many professional sailors coveted her and contemplated buying her, including Classic Sailing! but we were beaten to it!
+The new owner carried out a major overhaul and operated her commercially as a charter boat for ten years, sailing mostly in European waters and cruising around the Cornish coast during the summer.

 Johanna Lucretia is solidly built, with oak hull planking laid on extremely strong oak frames and an iroko deck.
 Three separate watertight bulkheads mean there is the potential for longer distance cruising in the future.
 As a schooner, she has two masts, which are pine, stayed traditionally with lanyards and deadeyes.
 On the foremast she can set two square sails in addition to her gaff rigged fore and aft sails.